iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

 more flexibility in when the streamer tries to send data.
 By default streamers are "automatic", which means they try to send data whenever it is available.

-You choose whether it data is realtime or historical by specifying the keywords `realtime` or `signed` and finally you choose what data to send by specify a **Stream Selector**.
+You choose whether data is realtime or historical by specifying the keywords `realtime` or `signed` and finally you choose what data to send by specify a **Stream Selector**.
 This can be just the name of a stream or it can be a wildcard like **all outputs**.